 The total number of capacity records in the database (all developing countries/areas, all years since 2000, all technologies) is 11,000.
-In terms of numbers of records, 3,120 (28%) are estimates and 740 (7%) are
+In terms of numbers of records, 3,120 (28%) are estimates and 740 (7%) are from unofficial sources.
+The remaining records (65%) are all from returned questionnaires or official data sources.
 However, in terms of the amount of capacity covered in the database, the shares of data from estimated and unofficial sources is only 5% and 1% respectively.
 The large difference between these measures is due to the inclusion of off-grid capacity figures in the database.
-The amount of off-grid generating capacity in a country is quite frequently estimated by IRENA, but the amounts of off-grid capacity recorded in each case is often relatively small.
+The amount of off-grid generating capacity in a country is frequently estimated by IRENA, but the amounts of off-grid capacity recorded in each case is often relatively small.
 Time series:

-Renewable generating capacity data is available from 2000 onwards.
+Renewable generating capacity data are available from 2000 onwards.
+Disaggregation: